shahobm/phytoBloom/README.md

 # ToDo
 1. Connect light value to change the opacity of the back fill color of the tank.
 2. Connect the light slider to change the the time of day when the "show given variable" button is selected allow slider max to be the midpoint and the minimums to be on the ends?
-3. allow the date slider to display the cooresponding date for the selected day whenever adjusted */
+3. allow the date slider to display the cooresponding date for the selected day whenever adjusted.